6 Delancey St., nr. Bowery; 212-260-4700

 431 W. 16th St., nr.
 Ninth Ave.; 212-414-5994

-The eclectic programming at this new addition to the scene has naturally elevated standards.
+The eclectic programming at this recent addition to the scene has naturally elevated standards.

 217 E. Houston St., nr.
 Ludlow St.; 212-260-4700